catherinesyeh/cs262-logical-clocks/docs/design.md

 ## Threads

-Each process runs a listening thread (which listens for messages on the sockets and then adds them to an internal queue) and a processing thread (which follows the message processing specification from the assignment description and then sleeps for `1/[clock rate]` seconds.
+Each process runs a listening thread (which listens for messages on the sockets and then adds them to an internal queue) and a processing thread (which follows the message processing specification from the assignment description and then sleeps for `1/[clock rate]` seconds).

 ## Synchronization